 How does conveyancing in Highnam differ for newly converted properties?

-Most buyers of new build premises in Highnam come to us having been asked by the builder to exchange contracts and commit to the purchase even before the premises is ready to move into.
-This is because builders in Highnam typically purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build property in Highnam approach us having been asked by the builder to exchange contracts and commit to the purchase even before the house is completed.
+This is because new home sellers in Highnam tend to purchase the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
-To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
+To reduce the chances of losing the property, buyers should instruct conveyancers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
-It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Highnam or who has acted in the same development.
+It would be wise to use a lawyer who specialises in new build conveyancing especially if they are accustomed to new build conveyancing in Highnam or who has acted in the same development.

 Yesterday I discovered that there is a flying freehold issue on a house I put an offer in two weeks back in what should have been a quick, no chain conveyancing.
 Highnam is where the house is located.
 Is there any advice you can give?